-Devolo dLAN 500 AV Wireless+ Starter Kit review
+Devolo dLAN 500 AV Wireless+ Starter Kit full review

 Powerline technology is the great unknown wonder of the digital home.
 Powerline technology allows you to create a network using the existing mains electrical wiring in your home or office.
 It’s more efficient than laying down metres of ethernet cable round the house and faster and more reliable than wi-fi.
 Here’s our review of the Devolo dLAN 500 AV Wireless+ powerline starter kit, and also advice on what speed powerline adaptor you need.

 If a room has a spare power socket you can simply plug in a small powerline adaptor and from there connect whatever device you have (laptop, PC, smart TV, Sky+ box, Tivo, printer, games console, etc) to your internet connection via ethernet.
 It makes fancy features such as catch-up TV as simple as channel hopping.

 iPlayer downloads taking too long or breaking up over wi-fi?
 Connect your player or set-top box via ethernet powerline and it’s like plugging it straight into your router.